 Click here to view the NPDES Wastewater Jurisdictional General Permit MIS040000.

 In order to meet NPDES Wastewater Jurisdictional General Permit requirements, the following Storm Water Management Program Plan (SWMP) was developed by the Township.
 The SWMP integrates Bloomfield Township’s Illicit Discharge Elimination Plan (IDEP), Public Education Plan (PEP), Storm Water Pollution Prevention Plan (SWPPP) and all other required elements into a single document containing Bloomfield Township’s commitments to help reduce the discharge of pollutants to storm water.

 Click here to view Bloomfield Township’s Storm Water Management Program Plan.

-Please contact the Bloomfield Township Engineering and Environmental Services Department by sending an email to email@example.com or 248.594.2800 if you have questions about the material presented here.
+Please contact the Bloomfield Township Engineering and Environmental Services Department by sending an Email or 248-594-2800 if you have questions about the material presented here.

 For more information regarding storm water permitting, please visit the following websites:

 Alliance of Rouge Communities

 Friends of the Rouge